Now open source

 Why Turbo?

-A language designed from scratch for the next era of software -- fast, safe, and ready for AI workloads.
+A language designed from scratch for the next era of software -- fast today, with a small core the authors are willing to freeze.

 Native Speed

-Compiles to machine code via Cranelift.
+Compiles to machine code via Cranelift (default) or LLVM.
 No interpreter, no VM.
 Competitive with C and Rust on real workloads.

 Type Safety